raihahahan/SICP/README.md

 ### Installing

-* Download MIT/GNU Scheme https://www.gnu.org/software/mit-scheme/.
+* To run any of the files, download MIT/GNU Scheme https://www.gnu.org/software/mit-scheme/.

 ## License